armin-pfaeffle/sass-autocompile/README.md

 **Notification**: The default atom notifications are used for output.

 `Automatically hide panel on ...` *Default: Success*
 Select on which event the panel should automatically disappear.
+If you want to hide the panel via shortcut, you can use `ctrl-alt-shift-h`.

 `Panel-auto-hide delay` *Default: 3000*
 Delay after which panel is automatically hidden.